veebee4/mousepediadb/TESTING.md

 - models.py - Some lines found with more than 79 characters, this has been rectified so no errors are now showing.
 - routes.py - Some lines found with more than 79 characters, this has been rectified so no errors are now showing.
 - __init__.py - No errors found.
-- app.py - No errors found.
-- env.py - No errors found.

 ## Lighthouse
   The Google Page-speed Services/Lighthouse was used to assess the accessibiity of the project to ensure the site met expected accessible standards on desktop and mobile.
 From this result, I can see that the performance on my website could be better and this could be improved upon on future releases - the project scored highly in all other areas.